Six of family killed in road accident in TN | Business

 - India

-Six members of a family, including a one-year old girl child, were killed and two others injured here on Wednesday after the van they travelled in rammed into a truck parked on one side of the road, police said.
+Six members of a family, including a one-year old girl child, were killed and two others injured here on Wednesday after the van in which they were travelling rammed into a truck parked on one side of the road, police said.

 The vehicle with eight people including the driver met with the accident in the wee hours at Sankagiri.
 They were travelling from Kondalampatti here to Erode district.